 The leg snaps are very useful for adjusting the roominess around my ankles, while the sliding waistband does indeed stay nice and form-fitting.
 The rear pocket is about average in size and can fit my wallet, while the hand pockets aren't the deepest I've seen but still have ample room for my GoPro, keys, and yeah, my hands too.
 When water hits the fabric it beads up and rolls off very quickly, but when these do get soaked I've been impressed with how dang fast they dry.

 I highly recommend you give these pants a try, even if not for fishing.
 I recently just bought a pair with the 34" inseam for hiking, more casual use, or when fishing off a boat, but I definitely still prefer the shorter inseam of my test pants for those wet wading situations.
 Sizes and colors vary between the different variations, but Simms makes the Superlight Pants from XS–3XL and in colors that include Grey Blue, Tumbleweed, and Oyster (tested).
-Prices range from $59.95 to $89.95 depending on model.
+Prices range from $59.95 to $89.95 depending on type.